Open blank notebook with a sharpened wooden pencil resting on the pages, placed on a wooden surface.

 Academic Competition That Motivates

 At The Gillion Academy, we channel this dynamic by structuring GPA-based competitions between middle school and high school cohorts.
-As Dr. Leonard Sax explains in Boys Adrift, boys are most engaged when their success contributes to the victory of their team—not just personal achievement.
+As Dr. Leonard Sax explains in Boys Adrift, young men are most engaged when their success contributes to the victory of their team—not just personal achievement.
 This approach transforms academics into a team goal, fueling focus, drive, and accountability.

 Life Skills & College Readiness